curbengh/phishing-filter/README.md

 ## Domain-based (AdGuard Home)

 This AdGuard Home-compatible blocklist includes domains and IP addresses.
+Also compatible with Pi-hole.

 ## Hosts-based